FrankVerdi/PypeIt/doc/installing.rst

 absorption uses a PCA decomposition of a massive grid of model atmosphere spectra across many different observatories, with reference files that are only a few MB in size.
-Earlier PypeIt versions used pre-computed model grids which were much larger (several GB) which were observatory-specific; note that the new PCA models are explicitly designed to be observatory-agnostic, and typically only differ in their intrinsic spectral resolution (except for Keck/HIRES and Keck/NIRSPEC model files).
+Earlier PypeIt versions used pre-computed model grids which were much larger (several GB) and observatory-specific; note that the new PCA models are explicitly designed to be observatory-agnostic, and typically only differ in their intrinsic spectral resolution (except for Keck/HIRES and Keck/NIRSPEC model files) to improve computational efficiency.

 .. note::